penpot/penpot-docs/technical-guide/developer/ui.md

 This includes:

-- Using `<a>` for link (navigation, downloading files, sending e-mails via `mailto:`, etc.)
+- Using <code class="language-html">\<a></code> for link (navigation, downloading files, sending e-mails via <code class="language-html">mailto:</code>, etc.)
-- Using `<button>` for triggering actions (submitting a form, closing a modal, selecting a tool, etc.)
+- Using <code class="language-html">\<button></code> for triggering actions (submitting a form, closing a modal, selecting a tool, etc.)
 - Using the proper heading level.
 - Etc.

 Also, elements **should be focusable** with keyboard.
-Pay attention to `tabindex` and the use of focus.
+Pay attention to <code class="language-html">tabindex</code> and the use of focus.

 ### Aria roles

-If you cannot use a native element because of styling (like a `<select>` for a dropdown menu), consider either adding one that is hidden (except for assistive software) or use relevant [aria roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles) in your custom markup.
+If you cannot use a native element because of styling (like a <code class="language-html">\<select></code> for a dropdown menu), consider either adding one that is hidden (except for assistive software) or use relevant [aria roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles) in your custom markup.

-When using images as icons, they should have an `aria-label`, `alt`, or similar if they are not decorative and there's no text around to tag the button.
+When using images as icons, they should have an <code class="language-html">aria-label</code>, <code class="language-html">alt</code>, or similar if they are not decorative and there's no text around to tag the button.
 Think, for instance, of a generic toolbar without text labels, just icon buttons.

-For decorative images, they don't need to be anounced to assistive devices and should have `aria-hidden` set to `true`.
+For decorative images, they don't need to be anounced to assistive devices and should have <code class="language-html">aria-hidden</code> set to <code class="language-html">true</code>.

 ## Clojure / Rumext implementation notes